iitsjana/Java-Assignments/README.md

 * social security number, and salary from the user using loops
 * gives the employee a 10% raise and prints the information using loops

 <h2>2.
 Text Analysis</h2>

 ### General info
  * In this assignment we are going to create a phrase analyzer that will receive a string of text as input
  * and print out a table of occurrence for the letters of the alphabet in that given text.

+<h2>3.
+Assignment 5</h2>

+### General info

+ * In this assignment we are printing Game Information via ArrayLists
+ * We're  asked to create a Game class
+ * to demonstrate a Game object.
+ * Then create a GameTest class to place the main method in,
+ * which demonstrates the Game object.